xbugster/ironsource_php_dev_test/readme.md

 ## Result
 Usually IronSource will schedule a code review, the result of this test was passing with no review required. :)

+## Important Note
+* Code Demonstration is for professional demonstration only.
+* This code SHOULD NOT be used for your test.
+* Always remember - demonstrating someone's code during interview will bring you very sad results!
+Reference use only!

 ## Software Requirements:

 * PHP 7.1+